HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 ### Out-of-band ETASU Check

 There may be instances where a client to the REMS Administrator may need information about the current ETASU (Elements to Assure Safe Use) status of the REMS program.
 A new FHIR operation `$rems-etasu` on the GuidanceResponse resource **SHALL** be supported by the REMS Administrator FHIR Server.
 The path for this operation will follow the pattern `<base_fhir_url>/GuidanceResponse/$rems-etasu`.
 The operation allows the clients to the REMS Administrator FHIR server to query the status of the REMS process for an individual patient at any time.
-The clients to this operation may include the EHR or Pharmacy applications.
+The Provider and the Pharmacy Systems **MAY** query the REMS Administrator FHIR Server using the $rems-etasu operation.
 The users of these may include the Patient, Provider, or Pharmacist.
 The operation will also return the case number if available for the REMS case associated with the Patient and Medication that are provided as input Parameters.
 This operation allows for the systems to programmatically check the ETASU status in a parsable output format that could then be displayed to the users in a graphical and more user-friendly method.
 The data can also be used to determine the case number for use when sending the prescription to the Pharmacy using the NewRx NCPDP SCRIPT message.

 #### Input